coccon/proffastpylot/docs/1-1_installation.md

 # Installation

-**For using PROFFASTpylot you need Python 3.7 or newer.**

 ## Content

+1. Prerequisites
-1. Download the PROFFASTpylot repository
+2. Download the PROFFASTpylot repository
-2. Get PROFFAST and copy it to `proffastpylot`
+3. Get PROFFAST and copy it to `proffastpylot`
-3. Create a virtual environment in python
+4. Create a virtual environment in python
-4. Install PROFFASTpylot
+5. Install PROFFASTpylot
-5. Resulting folder structure
+6. Resulting folder structure
-6. Test the installation by running an example dataset
+7. Test the installation by running an example dataset
-7. Getting Updates
+8. Getting Updates

+## 1. Prerequisites

+For using PROFFASTpylot you need Python 3.7 or newer.
+The PROFFAST and PROFFASTpylot can be used in Windwos and Linux environments.
+A step-by-step installation instruction for both enviroments is given in the following.
+We did not test the software for Mac environments.

-## 1. Download the PROFFASTpylot repository
+## 2. Download the PROFFASTpylot repository

+### Clone the PROFFASTpylot repository using git

 **We recommend downloading the files using git (https://www.git-scm.com).**
 It will make future updates easier.

-### Clone the PROFFASTpylot repository using git

 ```
 git clone https://gitlab.eudat.eu/coccon-kit/proffastpylot.git
 ```
 A folder `proffastpylot` containing all program files will be created.

 ### Alternatively: Download the PROFFASTpylot repository as a zip file